Data Privacy Notice – 1st September 2022

 - Information you provide us about others or others provide us about you

 If you give us information about someone else (for example, information about a spouse or financial associate provided during the course of a joint application with that person), or someone gives us information about you, we may add it to any personal information we already hold and we will use it in the ways described in this Data Privacy Notice.
-Before you disclose information to us about another person, you should be sure that you have their agreement to do so.
+Before you disclose information to us about another person, you must have their consent to do so.
 You should also show them this Data Privacy Notice.
 You need to ensure they confirm that they know you are sharing their personal information with us for the purposes described in this Data Privacy Notice.

 - Sensitive categories of data